SiennaNetwork/SiennaNetwork/contracts/amm/rewards/gov/README.md

 Sienna Governance serves the purpose of applying changes to the network based on the opinions of stake holders.
 Stake holders can create text based polls and other holders can vote on them.

-* The voting power of a user is dependent on the total amount of staked tokens in the rewards pool
+* The voting power of a user is dependent on the total amount of staked tokens in the rewards pool (his balance is added to the votes)
 * There are no consequences of polls failing
 * User can vote in any number of polls
 * User can stake more tokens to update his voting power